- How and when behaviors spread between individuals - e.g., do energy conservation behaviors in the workplace spread between coworkers?

 - The relationship between systems thinking and the spread and spillover of behavior - e.g., do people who appreciate that others also need to save energy to mitigate climate change talk to others?; do people who understand that saving water also saves energy perform both behaviors?

-- Theoretical models of behavior maintenance - e.g., how do we help people not only initiate a new behavior, but maintain that behavior over time?
+- Theoretical models of behavior maintenance - e.g., when do people not only initiate a new behavior, but maintain that behavior over time?

-- Use of meta-analysis to enrich intervention literatures and inform policymakers about evidence-based strategies
+- Use of meta-analysis to assess intervention research and inform policymakers about evidence-based interventions

 Maki, A. (2017).
 Environmental Psychology.
 Chapter in E. Wohl (Ed.), Oxford Bibliographies in Environmental Science.
 New York, NY: Oxford University Press.